-LinuxSampler will answer by sending a <CRLF> separated list string.
-Each answer line begins with the information category name followed by a colon and then a space character <SP> and finally the info string to that info category.
+LinuxSampler will answer by sending a <CRLF> separated list.
+Each answer line begins with the information category name followed by a colon and then a space character <SP> and finally the info character string to that info category.
 At the moment the following categories are defined:

-DESCRIPTION - arbitrary description text about the engine VERSION - arbitrary version string regarding engine version
+DESCRIPTION - arbitrary description text about the engine

+VERSION arbitrary character string regarding the engine's version